-As long as I remember, I’m on a journey of learning, unlearning, relearning.
+As long as I remember, I’m on a journey of learning, unlearning, and relearning.
 And the learning never stops.
-It’s a journey to live my life and rising up to its purpose.
+It’s a journey to live my life and rise up to its purpose.
 Last three years I’m calling it a journey of being powerful and free while making a difference, and I empower and inspire others to do the same.

 Learning and becoming through living my life as best as I knew how to

-I’ve been raised by parents who were always there for me, very supportive, but being also very clear on their values and what they wanted to teach me and my sister.
-I’m grateful to them for giving me the opportunity to develop good foundations and strong value system for my life.
-I’m especially grateful to my mom who taught me how to be and stay inner strong, reliable, and resilient for myself and others.
+I’ve been raised by parents who were always there for me, very supportive, but also very clear on their values and what they wanted to teach me and my sister.
+I’m grateful to them for giving me the opportunity to develop good foundations and a strong value system for my life.
+I’m especially grateful to my mom who taught me how to be and stay inner-strong, reliable, and resilient for myself and others.
 I’m grateful to share many life experiences and learnings with my sister, and for our powerful bond which grows stronger each day.

 Being exposed to different teachings and influences from early childhood on gave me the opportunity to learn how to face wins and losses with courage and compassion, and to take responsibility, persevere, and do the hard work.
-This shaped my character significantly, and helped me through life’s experiences and lessons.
+This shaped my character significantly and helped me through life’s experiences and lessons.

 What has been shaping and reshaping me for years after were relationships, and the fact that I don’t have my own children.
 I love children and I never thought I won’t be a mom.
-It was challenging for me to listen over and over more or less well meant comments on how I have other things, how I’m successful, how I’m lucky to have the chance to fully live my life and travel etc. It’s true, and yet, all this was never my conscious substitute for not having children.
-It stayed many years at the back of my head, and in my heart, a sort of sadness, the questioning if I could have done it differently, and if I made wrong choices and decisions when listening and following my truth along the way.
+It was challenging for me to listen over and over to more or less well-meant comments on how I have other things, how I’m successful, how I’m lucky to have the chance to fully live my life and travel etc. It’s true, and yet, all this was never my conscious substitute for not having children.
+It stayed many years at the back of my head, and in my heart, a sort of sadness, questioning if I could have done it differently and if I made wrong choices and decisions when listening and following my truth along the way.

 Becoming a leader and serving

-In 2011/2012 I became a certified coach, and since then coaching is very important part of me and my life, personally and professionally.
-I knew I’ll be serving as a professional coach at one point, I just didn’t know when it will be since I enjoyed working in the public policy and was passionate about the governance and leadership.
-The shifting point and clarity on ‘it’s time’ was when I at one point realized that with me doing my job as best as I knew how to, I’m also supporting a job and authority of someone I couldn’t align with regarding my basic values of integrity and responsibility on how to serve in public functions.
-I needed some time to step down and transit, but it was that moment when I realized what’s my truth, and knew that I’m not willing to jeopardise my integrity.
+In 2011/2012 I became a certified coach, and since then coaching is a very important part of me and my life, personally and professionally.
+I knew I’ll be serving as a professional coach at one point, I just didn’t know when it will be since I enjoyed working in public policy and was passionate about governance and leadership.
+The shifting point and clarity on ‘it’s time’ were when I at one point realized that with me doing my job as best as I knew how to, I’m also supporting a job and authority of someone I couldn’t align with regarding my basic values of integrity and responsibility on how to serve in public functions.
+I needed some time to step down and transit, but it was that moment when I realized what’s my truth, and knew that I’m not willing to jeopardize my integrity.

 Answers came after me, after being 2 years independent and among entrepreneurs.
 It’s a different kind of courage – a courage to stay open and agile to reinvent yourself and your service when and how is needed and not necessary when ready, and to be okay with the fact that although you do your best it still might not work out as successfully as you hope or wish for.

-I got an additional confirmation at last New Years’ celebration, when both, my nephew and my niece, congratulated me with a similar message, how proud and grateful they are that I’ve listened to myself and now doing what I really enjoy doing, and that I’ve given them an inspiration and encouragement to do the same.
+I got an additional confirmation at last New Year’s celebration, when both, my nephew and my niece, congratulated me with a similar message, how proud and grateful they are that I’ve listened to myself and now doing what I really enjoy doing and that I’ve given them an inspiration and encouragement to do the same.